dmlc/xgboost/doc/parameter.md

   - subsample ratio of columns for each split, in each level.
   - range: (0,1]
 * lambda [default=1]
-  - L2 regularization term on weights
+  - L2 regularization term on weights, increase this value will make model more conservative.
 * alpha [default=0]
-  - L1 regularization term on weights
+  - L1 regularization term on weights, increase this value will make model more conservative.
 * tree_method, string [default='auto']
   - The tree constructtion algorithm used in XGBoost(see description in the [reference paper](http://arxiv.org/abs/1603.02754))
   - Distributed and external memory version only support approximate algorithm.